Almond Chicken Cutlets

 We’re keeping it simple today with a recipe you can use one million different ways.
 These Almond Chicken Cutlets are a family favorite and they’re breaded with almond flour!
 (Psst you can cut your chicken into tenders if you have little ones who prefer that or just try my Baked Almond Chicken Nuggets.)

 Your breading ingredients go in one bowl and your egg mixture goes in another.
-I like to whisk my eggs with Coconut Aminos for some added flavor.
-If you’re new to Coconut Aminos you are missing out!
+I like to whisk my eggs with coconut aminos for some added flavor.
+If you’re new to coconut aminos you are missing out!
 It tastes like soy sauce but it contains a lot less sodium and it has a milder flavor.
 I absolutely love the stuff.
-The brand I use (again, this isn’t sponsored) is Coconut Secret but there are other great brands available too.
+The brand I use most often is Coconut Secret but there are other great brands available too.
 The ingredients are organic coconut tree sap and sea salt.
 Boom.
 Keeping it simple.